 Part of our increasing even work we made these planter for Let’s Rent opening office party.
 Some more coming up for the Cheltenham music fesitval.

 Chelsea flower show – i liked this detail and what show gardens allow you to do.
-In the artisan/small gardens there always seems to be some beautifully artistic yet completely structurally deficient arrangement of dry stone walling.
+In the artisan/small gardens there always seems to be some beautifully artistic yet completely structurally deficient arrangement of dry stone walling, the work of this green area was thanks too Advanced Wildlife Removal.
 I liked this.

 See – root’s don’t grow downwards but outwards.
 It took me a long time to get this, but how beautifully shown here!